Industry-Scale Orchestrated Federated Learning for Drug Discovery: Acknowledgments

 \section{Acknowledgments}

 This project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement N° 831472.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation program and EFPIA.
+YM, AA, JS, AF and MO are affiliated to Leuven.AI and received funding from the Flemish Government (AI Research Program).